-Skippers Canyon was formed by glacial activity approximately 25,000 years ago.
-During that time ice and rock ground its way down the valley depositing large quantities of gold as it went.
-As the glacier slowly melted it gave way to the mighty Shotover River whose source is deep in the Southern Alps.
-The Shotover River eroded the steep canyon walls shaping it into the dramatic landscape that we see today and washed tons of precious gold down the canyon, making it what would be known as the richest gold bearing river in the world.
+Skippers Canyon was formed by the glacial activity of the Ice Age between about 100,000 and 25,000 years ago.
+During that time ice and rock ground its way down the valley, scouring rich seams of gold from the mountains as it went.
+As the glacier slowly melted away it deposited large quantities of gold rich alluvial gravels on the valley floor.
+Over the past 25,000 years the mighty Shotover River, whose source is deep in the Southern Alps, has eroded the steep canyon walls that we see today and acted like a natural sluice, cleaning the gold from the gravels and washing tons of the precious metal down the canyon, making it what would be known as the richest gold bearing river in the world.

-In 1862 two Maori shepherds stumbled upon these riches when their sheep dog was washed downstream.
-Upon finding the dog the Shepherd’s noticed gold on the ground were the dog was standing and it is said that that day the two shepherds picked up around 9kgs of the precious metal, which in today’s value is worth nearly US$400,000.
+In 1862, two Maori shepherds stumbled upon these riches when their sheep dog was washed downstream during a daring river crossing.
+Upon finding the dog unharmed the Shepherd’s noticed gold stuck in the crevices in the rocks to the side of the river and that that day the two shepherds picked up around 21lbs of the precious metal, which in today’s value is worth nearly NZ$1m.

-Word of the shepherd’s discovery soon got out and the gold rush was born.
-Within two months there were over four thousand miners searching for their fortunes in the canyon and over the next century miners battled the harsh New Zealand conditions in their quest for gold.
+Word of the shepherd’s discovery soon got out and the gold rush was on.
+Within two months there were over four thousand miners searching for their fortunes in the canyon and over the next century miners battled the harsh New Zealand conditions in their quest for their riches.

-A multitude of methods were used to mine for gold in the canyon such as hard rock mining, dredging, hydraulic elevating and river diversion schemes.
+A multitude of methods were used to mine for gold in the canyon including alluvial gold mining, panning, sluicing, dredging, hydraulic elevating, hard rock mining and ambitious river diversion schemes.
 Remains of these schemes are still visible today with steel flumes, sheet pilings, diversion channels and dredges lying alongside the riverbank.
 The Sainsbury Gold Claim also plays host to a variety of gold mining relics that were used during the gold rush itself.

 Today, as 5th generation locals, we are proud to offer you the opportunity to see and appreciate the grandeur of Skippers Canyon and Jet boat the upper reaches of the Shotover River.
 This is a truly unique backcountry experience with dramatic landscapes and fascinating history.